 Known formally as Single Anastamosis Duodeno-Ileal Bypass – with Sleeve

-SADI is probably the most effective and reliable weight loss surgical procedure we have today, with between 75-95% excess weight loss achieved and maintained.
-The procedure is a recent evolution of an older procedure being a Duodenal Switch.
-SADI can be performed as a primary single stage laparoscopic procedure which includes a Gastric Sleeve (not as tight as a normal Gastric Sleeve), or as a second stage or Revision Bariatric procedure after a previous Sleeve to deal with inadequate weight loss or weight regain.
+SADI is a recent evolution of an older procedure called a Duodenal Switch.
+The procedure can be performed as a primary single-stage laparoscopic procedure, which includes a Gastric Sleeve (not as tight as a normal Gastric Sleeve), or as a second-stage or Revision Bariatric procedure, after a previous Sleeve or Lap Band, to deal with inadequate weight loss or weight regain.

-The SADI is effective by combining both a restrictive component (Gastric Sleeve) as well as a very significant metabolic or malabsorptive component (absorbtion of calories and nutrients consumed is reduced).
+The SADI weight loss procedure is effective due to combining both a restrictive component (the Gastric Sleeve) with a very significant metabolic or malabsorptive component (the absorption of consumed calories and nutrients is reduced).

 SADI-S Surgery Pros and Cons

-- Excellent weight loss success and long term maintenance.
+- Excellent weight loss results and long-term success.

 - Ideal for very poorly controlled Diabetes or Dyslipidaemia (high cholesterol).
-SADI has been shown to be the most effective treatment for long established Type II Diabetes Mellitis on Insulin therapy.
+SADI has been shown to be the most effective treatment for long-established Type II Diabetes Mellitus on insulin therapy.